smatechnologies/ibmi-export-import/UserGuide-Automate-Exp-Imp.md

 To add a job:

 1. Double-click on Job Master under the Administration topic.
 The Job Master screen displays.

+2. Select the appropriate Schedule Master in the top line.

-2. Click Add on the Job Master toolbar.
+3. Click Add on the Job Master toolbar.

-3. Type a job name in the Name textbox.
+4. Type a job name in the Name textbox.

 ### Initialization Job